Wetar Strait: Ombai-Wetar Strait Hope Spot

 On World Oceans Day 2020, the Ombai-Wetar Strait was designated as a Mission Blue Hope Spot.
-The designation recognises the importance of conserving the open waters on the north side of East Timor, with their globally-significant coral reefs and marine biodiversity.
+The designation recognises the importance of conserving the open waters on the north side of Timor-Leste, with their globally-significant coral reefs and marine biodiversity.
 It also emphasises the potential of the two straits for sustainable marine ecotourism development.

 Navigation

 Commercial

 Under the United Nations Convention on the Law of the Sea, a commercial vessel or aircraft has freedom of navigation or overflight solely for the purpose of continuous and expeditious transit of a strait between one part of the high seas or exclusive economic zone and another.
 That transit passage principle applies to the Ombai Strait and Wetar Strait, as they combine to link the Indian Ocean with the Pacific Ocean.

 The Ombai-Wetar route is longer in distance than its Strait of Malacca-Singapore Strait counterpart.
 The former route is therefore not really a preferred alternative path for west to east commercial traffic.
 However, it is sometimes used, and is considered the safest route, for the largest oil tankers transiting between the Persian Gulf and Japan, and is also used by vessels transiting between Australia and the Java Sea or East Asia.

-The two straits are always critical for East Timor, both in relation to its own international trade and as routes for internal transport.
+The two straits are always critical for Timor-Leste, both in relation to its own international trade and as routes for internal transport.
 The Berlin-Ramelau operates internal East Timorese ferry services linking Dili with Manatuto, Baucau, Lautém and Viqueque via the Wetar Strait.

 If there were any disruption in the flow of commercial shipping on the Malacca-Singapore route, the Ombai-Wetar route would also have a crucial role to play in global trade, especially for the Asia-Pacific region.

 Military

 The ships and aircraft of all nations, including warships, auxiliaries, and military aircraft, enjoy the right of unimpeded transit passage through straits such as the Ombai-Wetar route and their approaches.
 Submarines are free to transit the route submerged, as that is their normal mode of operation.

 The channels of the Ombai-Wetar route are extremely deep.
-East Timor has refused advances by China seeking off-shore oil rights and permission to set up radar arrays ostensibly to counter illegal fishing.
+Timor-Leste has refused advances by China seeking off-shore oil rights and permission to set up radar arrays ostensibly to counter illegal fishing.
 The two straits therefore provide a route for undetected access by nuclear-powered submarines between the two oceans they connect.

 By the mid-1970s, the Ombai-Wetar route had been identified as one of five international straits essential for passage by U.S. ballistic missile submarines, the others being Gibraltar, Malacca-Singapore, Lombok and Sunda.
 In 1977, a paper published by the International Institute for Strategic Studies, based in London, ranked the Ombai-Wetar route as the second-most-important strait in the world to U.S. defense interests, after the Strait of Gibraltar.
 The two straits are now also considered by China to be strategically significant.